 You can resolve this issue, even if it isn’t visible in the Avast interface.
 Take the following steps:

-- Check to see if the avast service’s excessive CPU consumption issue has been repaired.
+- Check whether the Avast service’s excessive CPU consumption issue has been repaired.

 From The Control Panel Repair Avast